knightsUCF/CarRacing/Log.md

 So first up:

-- study Crossy Road order of screen
+- study Crossy Road order of screens

 - study the asset pack (are they using additive scene loading? how to prevent scene loading pause)